 The 300 young people involved in the local group projects will become more engaged in community life which will increase their involvement and status in Romania.
 They will become role models for their peers and will contribute to building a stronger community.

 In this project, the following activities will be implemented: #trillenials will undertake small local research projects to better understand the status quo.
-Then we will develop the ongoing #space3 concept – a place where, on one side, we promote and inform young people on civic and participation issues (create stories of successful youth participation projects, conduct interviews with young people, promote ways in which young people can get engaged) and on another side we activate young people through events (training, networking, etc) as well as a competition for hacking civic participation for young people where best ideas will be awarded financial resources for implementation.
-In order to implement the competition we will undertake a selection for young people all over Romania that want to propose interventions and we will first involve them in a hackathon event where they will refine their projects/ solutions.
-The competition will have 8 winners that will be awarded 500 E each for the implementation of projects/ solutions.
+Then they will develop the ongoing #space3 concept – a place where, on one side, we promote and inform young people on civic and participation issues (create stories of successful youth participation projects, conduct interviews with young people, promote ways in which young people can get engaged) and on another side we activate young people through events (training, networking, etc) as well as a competition for hacking civic participation for young people where best ideas will be awarded financial resources for implementation.
+In order to implement the competition, we will undertake a selection for young people all over Romania that want to propose interventions and we will first involve them in a hackathon event where they will refine their projects/ solutions.
+The competition will have 8 winners that will be awarded 500 EUR each for the implementation of projects/ solutions.
 The solutions drawn from the hackathon will be put into practice by teams of young people for a period of at least 3 months.

 The #trillenials will become visible in the Romanian civil society, with a recognized status at the local level through creating the network of young people and positioning themselves as influencers.
 They will be able to act coherently and professionally towards the engagement of young people in community life and have experience engaging important local stakeholders.
 The 300 participants in local projects will as well become more engaged in community life and more interested in civil society issues.
 They will become role models for their peers, will be more aware of the civic issues and will be more susceptible to joining similar projects.
 They will also be able to think more critically about civic public issues.